-Vivendi is seeking 8 billion euros for GVT, with DirecTV (DTV) among parties that have expressed interested, people with knowledge of the talks have said.
+Vivendi is seeking 8 billion euros for GVT, with DirecTV (DTV:US) among parties that have expressed interested, people with knowledge of the talks have said.

 The French company’s stake in Maroc Telecom so far has attracted interest from Emirates Telecommunications Corp.
 (ETISALAT), the carrier also known as Etisalat, Qatar Telecom QSC and Korea’s KT Corp.
 (030200) Vivendi’s 53 percent stake in the carrier has a market value of about $5.8 billion.

 Should Vivendi wait too long to sell assets, “investors will progressively lose faith,” Sanford C. Bernstein analyst Claudio Aspesi said by phone.
 “It’s not clear why you’ll get a much better price next year than today.’

 Vivendi reported a fourth-quarter net loss of 1.5 billion euros, hurt by impairment costs at Canal+ France, for music catalogs at Universal Music, as well as money set aside after losing a lawsuit filed by Liberty Media Corp.
 (LMCA:US)

 Vivendi is also in a legal battle with Lagardere SCA (MMB) over jointly owned Canal+ France, a unit of Vivendi’s Canal+ Group.
 Lagardere, which holds 20 percent of Canal+ France, sued its partner this month.
 Capron said today Vivendi feels ‘‘legally very strong” in fighting the suit.